zama-ai/ocp-fhe/README.md

 - **Homomorphic compute:** ciphertext multiplication/addition; plaintext is never revealed on‑chain.
 - **Access control:** `FHE.allow` grants per‑address visibility (founder and investor).
 Unprivileged callers get ciphertexts only.
 - **Sealed outputs:** authorized reads return sealed ciphertexts to be opened by the viewer through the Zama relayer/oracle flow.

+## FHE basics

+Fully Homomorphic Encryption (FHE) lets you compute on encrypted data without ever decrypting it on-chain.
+In this repo:

+- Plaintext (normal numbers) is encrypted in the browser/SDK.
+The blockchain only sees ciphertexts.
+- Smart contracts can add/multiply encrypted numbers and store the results still encrypted.
+- Only addresses explicitly granted access by the contract can decrypt specific values client-side.

+### Key concepts

+- **Plaintext**: the original value (e.g., 100 shares, $2.50 price/share).
+- **Ciphertext**: the encrypted form stored on-chain (looks like random bytes).
+- **Homomorphic operation**: arithmetic performed on ciphertexts (e.g., multiply shares × price) producing an encrypted result.
+- **Sealed output**: an encrypted value “sealed” for a specific viewer so only that viewer can open it via the SDK.
+- **Access control**: on-chain permissions (with `FHE.allow`) that determine who is allowed to decrypt which values.

+### What stays private vs public

+- **Private**: per-investor allocation amounts (shares, price/share, derived totals).
+These are returned as ciphertexts and only decryptable by permitted viewers.
+- **Public**: non-sensitive metadata (addresses, IDs) and transaction existence.
+Note that gas usage and event timestamps remain public like any EVM app.

+### Threat model (at a glance)

+- Contracts and validators never see plaintext.
+They only manipulate ciphertexts.
+- Decryption requires two things: (1) the caller must be allowed on-chain (`FHE.allow`), and (2) the client must use the SDK’s oracle flow to open sealed results.
+- The relayer/oracle enables decryption but cannot arbitrarily reveal data to unauthorized addresses because the contract’s ACL is enforced cryptographically.

 ## Zama FHE integration